unccv/course_project/industry_partnerships.md

 ### Meeting 3: Final Presentation
 - Between Dec 1 and Dec 6
-- Industry Partners are invited to attend final group presentations at UNCC (date.+ time TBD - likely December 3, 4, or 5).
-If this doesn't work, teams will meet with partners independently for final presentations.
+- Industry Partners are invited to attend final group presentations at UNCC (date TBD - likely December 3, 4, or 5).
+If this doesn't work, teams will present twice - once at UNCC final groupd presentations and meet with partners independently for final presentations.
 - Teams will share a demo of the solution they have developed, and share key findings form the development process.